Rachel Zoe: Personal life

 Zoe met Rodger Berman in 1991, when both were attending The George Washington University in Washington, D.C.
 They married in 1998, and have two sons, born in March 2011 and December 2013.
 The family lives in Los Angeles.
 On September 9th 2024 it was announced that Zoe and Berman were separating.
+Zoe filed for divorce in July 2025.

 Zoe has been the subject of media speculation because of her "superthin" frame, with some press labeling her "anorexic".
 In a 2008 interview with Harper's Bazaar, she said, "Truthfully, I've never seen myself as being too thin.
 Sometimes I'll look at photos and be like, 'Oh, that's not a good look.'
 But generally speaking, I'm not too thin."